Blaisorblade/pdbp.github.io/index.md

   - we simply write result, not mentioning expression or computation.

 So
-  - we simply write that an expression has a result, and
+  - we simply write that an expression yields (or has) a result, and
-  - we simply write that a computation has a result.
+  - we simply write that a computation yields (or has) a result.

 To finish, lt's state that